pwall567/uri-template/README.md

 [`uri-template`](https://json-schema.org/draft/2020-12/json-schema-validation#name-uri-template) as a format type for [`format`](https://json-schema.org/draft/2020-12/json-schema-validation#name-vocabularies-for-semantic-c) validation.

+ This means that the format is here to stay, creating the need for a library implementing it.

-## Usage
+## Quick Start

-In its simplest form (referred to in the specification as Level 1), a template consists of a URI string with variable sections denoted by the use of curly braces surrounding a variable name.
+In its simplest form (referred to in the specification as [Level 1](#level-1)), a template consists of a URI string with variable sections denoted by the use of curly braces surrounding a variable name.

 For example, the URI to retrieve a customer's details might be something like:
 ```